 B.Tech stands for Bachelor of Technology.
 It is an undergraduate level programme of four years which is pursued by science stream students after completing Class 12th Science.
 This four-year programme is offered by many engineering colleges all over India including top colleges such as IITs and NITs.
 Many technical schools also use the term B.E or Bachelor of Engineering for the professional engineering undergraduate programmes.
 However, as far as India is concerned, only the nomenclature of the programme is a bit different on the other hand the syllabus and teaching pedagogy is the same for both the programmes.
 At the crucial time of course selection, many students get confused to choose the colleges.
-Like in which stream one should go if pursuing B.Tech course from all over India.
+Like in which stream one should go if pursuing a B.Tech course from all over India.

 You may have asked yourself many times in your life that what will I do after B.Tech?
-In India, you do not judge by what you have studied, but from what you do after completing that education.
+In India, you do not judge by what you have studied, but by what you do after completing that education.
 If you are studying B.Tech or have taken degrees, there are many top careers after B.Tech.
 All you have to do is to fit in the eligibility criteria by matching up with the field.
-An Undergraduate level professional engineering programme is what B.Tech is.
-Therefore, the eligibility which one required to have admission to the B.Tech programme is to clear class 12 or 10+2 from the stream of science.
+An Undergraduate level professional engineering programme is what B.tech is.
+Therefore, the eligibility required to have admission to the B.Tech programme is to clear class 12 or 10+2 from the stream of science.
 So the students who all have taken PCM group or the Physics, Chemistry and Mathematics as compulsory subjects.
 They all are preferred for this programme.
-Lateral entry is also an entry scheme to B.Tech programme which is offered to the students holding a Diploma degree in engineering domains.
+Lateral entry is also an entry scheme to the B.Tech programme which is offered to the students holding a Diploma degree in engineering domains.
 This is to notify all the students who all have joined Diploma programmes after class 10th and class 12th in technical trades.
 They can have admission to B.Tech programmes offered by engineering colleges in India.

 National level Engineering Exams are the eligibility exams that are conducted to screen engineering aspirants for admissions in All-India level Engineering institutes.
 Most of the private and state-level institutes do accept scores and rank of the national level engineering entrance exam as part of their admission process.